University of California, San Diego: Athletics

 UCSD's teams compete at the university's RIMAC facility, Triton Ballpark, and LionTree Arena.

 On November 27, 2017, the university announced that its athletic programs have begun a six-year transition process from NCAA Division II to Division I, where it became a member of the Big West Conference.
 As of 2017 most of UC San Diego's 23 intercollegiate varsity athletic teams still participate in Division II, 12-member California Collegiate Athletic Association, and some compete independently.
 The water polo, fencing, and men's volleyball teams compete as part of Division I conferences.
 Before joining Division II in 2000, the school participated at the Division III level.

-UCSD was ranked #1 among all NCAA D-II schools in the country and #40 overall (for all divisions), according to the Next College Student Athlete's 2018 NCSA Power Rankings.
-The NCSA Power Rankings recognize the best colleges and universities in the U.S. for student-athletes.
-UC San Diego athletics also ranked #1 in men's and women's soccer, women's volleyball, men's and women's basketball, men's and women's swimming, men's and women's track and field, men's and women's tennis, men's golf, women's rowing, softball, and baseball, among all NCAA D-II schools.
-Additionally, UC San Diego ranked #1 in Men's Water Polo and Men's Volleyball among NCAA D-I schools.